Ribbed mussels, known as tshecomah, were abundant in the brackish estuarine marshes around Jamestown. It appears

 Much information on our Savages may be found on the expansive genealogy work of M. K. Miles on the Miles Files.

 accompanying Ralph Hamor to meet Powhatan on a mission for the governor, Thomas Dale, in which

 another daughter of Powhatan was being sought as a bride for Dale.
-This mission was, however,
+This mission was unsuccessful as

 An Indian Song